OrderMyGear/slate/source/includes/_changelog.md

    sent.
 If a password is sent it will be ignored.
 If there's no password and the field is set to true, the initial confirmation email is not sent.

+### All endpoints

+Since v2.0.0 we're using UTC as the default time zone

 ---

 ## 1.1.7